apptainer/singularity-admindocs/security.rst

 for users to run containers and greatly simplifies things like reading and writing data to the host system with appropriate ownership.

 It is also important to note that the philosophy of {Singularity} is *Integration* over *Isolation*.
-Most container run times strive to isolate your container from the host system and other containers as much as possible. {Singularity}, on the other hand, assumes that the user’s primary goals are portability, reproducibility, and ease of use and that isolation is often a tertiary concern.
+Most container runtimes strive to isolate your container from the host system and other containers as much as possible. {Singularity}, on the other hand, assumes that the user’s primary goals are portability, reproducibility, and ease of use and that isolation is often a tertiary concern.
 Therefore, {Singularity} only isolates the mount namespace by default, and will also bind mount several host